meetalva/alva/docs/guides/create-pattern.md

 ## 3. Build your changes

 For Alva to understand your new code you need to build it with the [TypeScript](https://www.typescriptlang.org/) compiler.
 Let's do that real quick.
-Execute the following command in your Alva Designkit folder.
+Execute the following command in your Alva Design Library folder.

 ```
 npm run build